 To load a magazine into the TLZ9L cassette tape autoloader, first apply power to the autoloader by powering on the system for an embedded autoloader, or by pressing the power switch on the tabletop autoloader.
 The BUSY and TAPE LED indicators blink as a self-test is performed.
-When the BUSY and TAPE LED indicators stop blinking, the magazine can be inserted into the autoloader as shown in Figure 7-9.
+When the BUSY and TAPE LED indicators stop blinking, the magazine can be inserted into the autoloader as shown in Figure 7-10.
 When the magazine is inserted, the TAPE LED indicator lights.
 If the magazine is write-protected, the write-protect (WP) indicator also lights.

 Once the magazine is inserted, the autoloader will cycle through and count the cartridges in the magazine.
 If any of the cartridges are misoriented, or if the number of cartridges present is other than 1, 7, or 8, the magazine will be ejected.
-At the end of this initialization, if all of the cartridges are oriented correctly and the correct number of cartridges are present, the autoloader goes to the idle state.
+At the end of this initialization, if all of the cartridges are oriented correctly and the correct number of cartridges are present, the autoloader goes to the idle state unless autoload mode is enabled (see Section 7.4.3.8).
 A cartridge can then be selected and loaded into the drive either manually or through software control.